databrary/presentations/crd/crd_curation.md

 [FIGURE 2 HERE - task_view_vol_98.png.
 CAPTION: Spreadsheet metadata interface displaying the task view (Fabricius, 2014).
 Users can quickly switch between views to see a summary of how many sessions contain a certain record.]

 Because we observed that an overwhelming majority of researchers in this field use desktop video coding software to annotate videos for specific behaviors, events, or themes of interest in their study, we implemented a view for managing the data and metadata in sessions that is similar to this software (See Figure 3).
-On the timeline, researchers can stream video files and visualize how files, session metadata, and other files relate to eachother temporally and thematically.
+On the timeline, researchers can stream video files and visualize how files, session metadata, and other files relate to each other temporally and thematically.
 Researchers can also use this interface to annotate video files on the whole, or annotate specific segments of video files with keywords and tags.
 Not only does this further enrich the  metadata, but it also helps other researchers to find and make sense of what is contained in Databrary on a granular level.